JamesCC/VMXProxyPy/readme.md

 provided on the command line.

 Windows users can use a compiled version of the script, to avoid needing to install python.
-By default it start the GUI.
+By default it starts the GUI.

 ## Initialisation Files